People In Beijing Can Use Their Palm-Prints To Access Subway Line

 Xin Jianhua, general manager of the public service centre at WeChat Pay, told ChinaDaily that palm scans could be gradually used in offices, schools, gyms and restaurants.

 Currently, it is very useful for the elderly and those who have physical limitations.
-They can take the subway without using smartphone apps,”he said.
+They can take the subway without using smartphone apps,”

 Despite the convenience brought by the palm-prints technology, it sparked controversy online.